The following article uses options that are available starting with the Enterprise edition and project type.

 This dialog allows you configure general installation package options.
 For this example you can leave the default:

 Show MSI information in Program and Features (Add or Remove Programs) applet in Control Panel - If disabled, this option prevents the product from being displayed in the "Add or Remove Programs" applet from Control Panel.
-It has effect only on Windows 2000 or greater systems.

 Choose to build the project or pressto continue configuring it.